phpmentors-jp/stagehand-fsm/README.md

 Manual state management makes code complex, decreases intentionality.
 By using `Stagehand_FSM`, state management code can be declaratively represented in the form of FSM.
 This makes code simpler, increases intentionality.

 `Stagehand_FSM` can be used as an infrastructure for [domain-specific languages](http://en.wikipedia.org/wiki/Domain-specific_language) (DSLs).
-Examples are workflow engines, pageflow engines such as [PHPMentorsPageflowerBundle](https://github.com/phpmentors-jp/pageflower-bundle).
+Examples are workflow engines such as [Workflower](https://github.com/phpmentors-jp/workflower), pageflow engines such as [PHPMentorsPageflowerBundle](https://github.com/phpmentors-jp/pageflower-bundle).

 ```php
 <?php